 Benefit Description You pay After the calendar year deductible Inpatient hospital (cont.)
-Standard Option medical supplies, appliances, medical equipment, and any covered items billed by a hospital for use at home 10% of the Plan allowance Not covered: All charges Custodial care Non-covered facilities, such as nursing homes, schools Personal comfort items, such as phone, television, barber services, guest meals, and beds Private nursing care except when medically necessary in the hospital when ordered and approved by a CDPHP UBI participating physician Outpatient hospital or ambulatory surgical center Standard Option Operating, recovery, and other treatment rooms \$100 per visit Prescribed drugs and medications Diagnostic laboratory tests, X-rays, and pathology services Administration of blood, blood plasma, and other biologics Blood and blood plasma, if not donated or replaced Pre-surgical testing Dressings, casts, and sterile tray services Medical supplies, including oxygen Anesthetics and anesthesia service Note: We cover hospital services and supplies related to dental procedures when necessitated by a non-dental physical impairment.
+Standard Option Not covered: All charges Custodial care Non-covered facilities, such as nursing homes, schools Personal comfort items, such as phone, television, barber services, guest meals, and beds Private nursing care except when medically necessary in the hospital when ordered and approved by a CDPHP UBI participating physician Outpatient hospital or ambulatory surgical center Standard Option Operating, recovery, and other treatment rooms \$100 per visit (calendar year deductible applies) Prescribed drugs and medications • Diagnostic laboratory tests, X-rays, and pathology services Administration of blood, blood plasma, and other biologics • Blood and blood plasma, if not donated or replaced Pre-surgical testing • Dressings, casts, and sterile tray services Medical supplies, including oxygen Anesthetics and anesthesia service Note: We cover hospital services and supplies related to dental procedures when necessitated by a non- dental physical impairment.
 We do not cover the dental procedures.
 Services not associated with a medical procedure being done on the same day: Outpatient hospital diagnostic x-ray and laboratory tests.
-Nothing if you receive these services at a preferred facility; otherwise, \$50 per visit (No deductible) Not covered: Blood and blood derivatives not replaced by the member.
+Nothing if you receive these services at a preferred facility; otherwise, \$60 per visit Not covered: Blood and blood derivatives not replaced by the member.
 Storage of blood and blood derivatives, except in the case of autologous blood donations required for a scheduled surgical procedure.
 All charges

-Benefit Description You pay After the calendar year deductible Extended care benefits/Skilled nursing care facility benefits Standard Option Skilled nursing facility (SNF): up to 90 days in lieu of hospitalization.
-10% of the Plan allowance Not covered: Custodial care All charges Hospice care Standard Option Up to 210 days combined inpatient and outpatient Nothing Not covered: Independent nursing, homemaker services All charges End of life care Standard Option This Plan covers end of life care, regardless of age, including coverage for: Medical services and supplies provided by physicians and other health care professionals Diagnostic and treatment services Professional services of physicians \$30 per visit for primary care (No deductible) \$50 per visit for specialty (No deductible) Nothing for hospice Hospice care (210 days combined inpatient and outpatient) Ambulance Standard Option Local professional ambulance service when medically appropriate.
-Air ambulance if medically appropriate and approved. \$100 per trip Not covered: Transportation for convenience.
+Benefit Description You pay After the calendar year deductible Extended care benefits/Skilled nursing care facility benefits Standard Option Skilled nursing facility (SNF): up to 90 days in lieu of hospitalization. \$500 per admission plus 20% of the Plan allowance (calendar year deductible applies) Not covered: Custodial care All charges Hospice care Standard Option Up to 210 days combined inpatient and outpatient Nothing Not covered: Independent nursing, homemaker services All charges End of life care Standard Option This Plan covers end of life care, regardless of age, including coverage for: \$40 per visit for primary care Medical services and supplies provided by physicians and other health care professionals \$60 per visit for specialty Nothing for hospice Diagnostic and treatment services Professional services of physicians Hospice care (210 days combined inpatient and outpatient) Ambulance Standard Option Local professional ambulance service when medically appropriate.
+Air ambulance if medically appropriate and approved. \$100 per trip (calendar year deductible applies) Not covered: Transportation for convenience.
 All charges